HOrdover/craftlit-cranford/CURRENT-Book/005-Cranford Ch 5 683.md

 		- **🧪 The Material:** **India-rubber**
 			- Came from the latex of tropical trees (especially _Hevea brasiliensis_).
 			- It was originally used for **erasing pencil marks**—hence “rubber.”
-- 28:08 **TONQUIN beans**: TONKA beans: Tonka beans are ==the wrinkled, black seeds of the Dipteryx odorata tree, native to South America==.
+- 28:08 **TONQUIN beans**: TONKA beans: Tonka beans are the wrinkled, black seeds of the Dipteryx odorata tree, native to South America.
 Chefs outside the US use them in desserts and to replace nuts.
 AND ILLEGAL in USA since 1954 due to presence of liver damaging “coumarin” - [video on the beans](https://www.youtube.com/watch?v=392UXLR-TWs) - and *[this video was released **just after I recorded this episode**](https://youtu.be/tgHEMFM6KY4?si=lJmaYpKvnYM9bgOA)!*
 ![](https://produits.bienmanger.com/37572-2w0h0_Whole_Tonka_Beans.jpg)- 30:24 [Full bottomed wig:](https://museums.fivecolleges.edu/detail.php?museum=&t=objects&type=all&f=&s=the+past&record=771)
 ![full bottomed wig](./media/Full-bottomed-wig.png)